Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

-In order to tackle our problem and the aforementioned complexity, we develop in this paper a more ``direct'' approach for proving the existence and eventually for explicitly constructing a Nash equilibrium.
-To be more precise, we firstly use a {\it probabilistic approach} focused on the values associated with ``threshold strategies'', the cutting-edge fluctuation theory of L\'evy processes, their scale functions and first-order conditions.
-Using this approach, we show the existence and explicitly construct a Nash equilibrium in the class of threshold strategies, for a wide class of underlying \lev processes with positive jumps.
-More precisely, player $C$ stops (i.e. buys the asset) at the first time its price decreases to (or is below) a threshold $a^*$, while player $P$ stops at the first observation time when the asset price is below a threshold $l^*$ such that $l^* > a^*$.
-Note that, contrary to the former, the latter strategy is {\it not a pure threshold} one, since the price may hit or even cross below $l^*$ and then recover above it, before an observation time occurs, resulting in player $P$ not stopping in this case (see Figure \ref{plot_illustration} for an illustration of the information flow for both players and their stopping strategies).
-Notice that, even under the simplest and nonetheless important example of a Brownian motion model, classical optimal stopping methods would fail because the process at player $P$'s exercise time is random, as illustrated also in Figure \ref{plot_illustration}.
+To be more precise, we firstly use a {\it probabilistic approach} to obtain the values associated with ``threshold-type strategies'' in terms of scale functions.
+We then show the existence and explicitly construct a Nash equilibrium in the class of threshold strategies via first-order conditions, for a wide class of underlying \lev processes with positive jumps.
+This prescribes that player $C$ stops (i.e. buys the asset) at the first time the asset price $X$ decreases to (or is below) a threshold $a^*$, while player $P$ stops at the first {exercise opportunity} when $X$ is below a threshold $l^*$ such that $l^* > a^*$, illustrated in Figure \ref{plot_illustration}.
+The latter is similar to the threshold strategy in a discrete-time model, where $X$ may cross below $l^*$ and before an exercise opportunity appears, may recover above it resulting in player $P$ not stopping.
+What makes our problem interesting is that while $X$ is below $l^*$, it may even go below $a^*$ before an exercise opportunity appears for player $P$, resulting in player $C$ exercising instead.
 The power of our direct approach is also reflected by the fact that it does not rely on (or a priori assume) neither the continuous nor the smooth-fit condition.
-We however prove a posteriori that the value function of player $C$ (resp.,\ player $P$) is always smooth at the optimal stopping threshold $a^*$ (resp.,\ $l^*$) in both unbounded and bounded variation L\'evy models.
+Nevertheless, we prove a posteriori that the value function of player $C$ is $C^1$ at $a^*$ in both unbounded and bounded variation L\'evy models and that of player $P$ is $C^1$ at $l^*$ (resp.\ $C^2$) when it is of bounded (resp.\ unbounded) variation (see Proposition \ref{smooth}).